Yarathustra/Yarathustra/README.md

-- 👋 Hi, I’m @Yarathustra
+- 👋 Hi, I’m @Yarathustra,and you can call me Jerry.
-- 👀 I’m interested in computer science
+- 👀 I’m interested in Vision Language Model.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning pytorch.

 <!---
 Yarathustra/Yarathustra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.